nanodlp/uv3dp/README.md

 # uv3dp
 Tools for UV Resin based 3D Printers (in Go)

+This fork customized to improve NanoDLP export performance.

 ## Supported File Formats

 This tool is for devices that use sliced image files for UV resin 3D printers.